PaddlePaddle/Paddle/doc/design/operator_kernel_type.md

 # Design Doc: The Keys of Operator Kernel Type
 ## Problem
-An operator can have different kernel implementations, and each operator will have map to store the related kernels.
+An operator can have different kernel implementations, and each operator will have a map to store the related kernels.
 Fluid uses `OpKernelType` as a key to identify a unique Kernel.
-Before an operator runs, an certain kernel must be choose by a key of `OpKernelType`.
+Before an operator runs, an certain kernel must be chosen by a key of `OpKernelType`.
 Currently, `OpKernelType` is defined as follows:

 ```cpp
 struct OpKernelType {